Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 client.useBatchMode(false);
 ```

-## Config custom http proxy
+## Config custom HTTP proxy

 New in version 1.9.0.
-Set and unset custom proxy for http requests.
+Set and unset custom proxy for HTTP requests.

 ```java
 // Set proxy for http requests